-This methodology was formalized in the early sixties through the introduction of so-called bond graphs (Paynter 1961).
+This methodology was formalized in the early sixties through the introduction of so-called bond graphs [13].
 A bond is a directed path that denotes the flow of power from one point of the system to another.

-It turned out that, in all physical systems, power can be written as a product of two variables, one of which is an across variable, while the other is a through variable.
-Across variables around a node assume the same value, whereas through variables into a "node" add up to zero.
-The bond graph name of a node is a O-junction.
+It turns out that, in all physical systems, power can be written as a product of two variables, one of which is an across variable, while the other is a through variable.
+Across variables around a node assume the same value, whereas through variables into a node add up to zero.
+The bond graph name of a node is a 0-junction.
 In an electrical circuit, the potentials around a node assume all the same value, whereas the currents into a node add up to zero.
-Thus, if we identify the node of the electrical circuit with the O-junction of the bond graph, the potentials will become across variables, while the currents will become through variables.
-The electrical power flowing through a circuit element i can be expressed as the product of the potential drop $u_i$ and the current $i_i$ :
+Thus, if we identify the node of the electrical circuit with the 0-junction of the bond graph, the potentials will become through variables.
+The electrical power flowing through a circuit element i can be expressed as the product of the potential drop u_i and the current i.

-$P{el} = u_i \cdot i_i$
+$$P{el} = u_i \bullet i_i \tag{1}$$